HunkWhoCodes/LearningGo/1-Introduction/basics.md

 #### GO Playground

-- Playground is an online IDE at [thtps://play.golang.org](https://play.golang.org)
+- Playground is an online IDE at [https://play.golang.org](https://play.golang.org)
+- There are multiple code templates available in the playground.
+- Like Tests, Multiple Files,   Display Image, Sleep etc.
+-